lamsz/lamsz_quran_api/README.md

 # About Lamsz Quran API

-- Lamsz Quran API is an offline quran api which provide basic features to create an Al Quran application in Flutter
+- Lamsz Quran API is an mixed offline and cloud quran api which provide basic features to create an Al Quran application in Flutter.
+The reason it is mixed to keep the package as small as possible

 # Features